 Rethinking the app

-This article is a about the method on a high level we’ve used to modernize the business critical line-of-business apps (in short LOB apps).
-The modernization can feel like a challenging – even daunting task, but this article shows you how to control both time, and the cost of the modernization project.
+This article is a about the method on a high level we’ve used to re-create the business critical line-of-business apps (in short LOB apps).
+This may feel like a challenging – even daunting task, but this article shows you how to control both time, and the cost of the project.
 This is done by rethinking the app, and focusing on the essentials.
 The rest we automate.
 The method leverages the wisdom concentrated in your application over the years all the way through the process.

 Where the method fits

-The method is best suited for medium to large size applications, which typically consists of a database containing a few hundred to thousand tables, and an almost matching pair of forms ( = user interfaces) used to list, create, read and update the database.
+The method is best suited for medium to large size applications, which typically consists of a database containing roughly fifty to few hundred tables, and an almost matching pair of forms ( = user interfaces) used to list, create, read and update the database.
 LOB apps usually contain an integration and/or business logic layer on the back, which may even be hardcoded in the user interface layer itself.
 The method itself is platform independent, and can be applied to apps built on once popular platforms like Oracle Forms, MS Win Forms, Visual Basic, SAP, Lotus Notes etc.

 The method itself doesn’t really contain anything groundbreaking or new, but the approach just seems to fit exceptionally well the issue at hand.
 It has already received good results on real life modernization projects, and the gains expected also increase by the size of the application: The bigger the better.